RichardValerosoUniverse/The-Valeroso-City/README.md

 ## License: The SuperHighness Way

-SuperHighness Richard Madriñan Valeroso License Copyright (c) July 030, 02025 BC
+Pstchiatrist and Mental Hospital Authority License Copyright (c) December 21, 2025
    * "World and Universe's Ruler of the Philippines"
    * "Bravissimus In Fide"
+   * "THERE IS ALWAYS LIFE®"
-   * Republic of the Philippines
+   * "Republic of the Philippines*

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal